Trump Administration Responds to Tragedy By Putting Hundreds of Thousands of Legal Immigrants’ Lives On Hold

 Key Takeaways

-What it means for applicants
+What this means for people now

 Source: Original Article